Fluoroacetic acid: Toxicity

 Fluoroacetic acid is a harmful metabolite of some fluorine-containing drugs (median lethal dose, LD50 = 10 mg/kg in humans).
 The most common metabolic sources of fluoroacetic acid are fluoroamines and fluoroethers.
 Fluoroacetic acid can disrupt the Krebs cycle.
+The metabolite of fluoroacetic acid is fluorocitric acid, which is very toxic because it is not processable using aconitase in the Krebs cycle (where fluorocitrate takes place of citrate as the substrate).
+The enzyme is inhibited and the cycle stops working.

-In contrast with monofluoroacetic acid, difluoroacetic acid and trifluoroacetic acid are far less toxic.
-Its pKa is 2.66, in contrast to 1.24 and 0.23 for the respective di- and trifluorinated acids.
+In contrast with fluoroacetic acid, difluoroacetic acid and trifluoroacetic acid are far less toxic.
+Its pKa is 2.66, in contrast to 1.24 and 0.23 for the respective di- and trifluoroacetic acid.

 Uses

-Fluoroacetic acid is used to manufacture pesticides especially rodenticides (see sodium fluoroacetate).
+Fluoroacetic acid is used to manufacture pesticides especially rodenticides such as sodium fluoroacetate (compound 1080).
 The overall market is projected to rise at a considerable rate during the forecast period, 2021 to 2027.